juddin1995/blackjack/planning/pseudocode.md

 Shuffle the cards - randomize deck somehow.
 Can you just randomize an entire array?
 Look that up - go back to book shuffle exercise for reference.
 Probably separate init/shuffle methods.
 That way, only need to create deck once, can re-shuffle for a new game.

-Ask for the players name, store it as a variable.
 Deal the initial cards:
 - 2 to player
 - 2 to dealer